laravel/docs/helpers.md

 <a name="method-str-ascii"></a>
 #### `Str::ascii()` {#collection-method}

-The `Str::ascii` method transliterates a UTF-8 value to ASCII:
+The `Str::ascii` method will attempt to transliterate the string into an ASCII value:

     use Illuminate\Support\Str;